abraunegg/onedrive/docs/advanced-usage.md

 **Note:** When running the client manually, `--confdir="~/.config/......` is acceptable.
 In a systemd configuration file, the full path must be used.
 The `~` must be expanded.

 ### Step 3: Enable the new systemd service
-Once the file is correctly editied, you can enable the new systemd service using the following commands.
+Once the file is correctly edited, you can enable the new systemd service using the following commands.

 #### Red Hat Enterprise Linux, CentOS Linux
 ```text